 - Write a kind letter to a parent.

 - Leave kind comments on people’s social media posts.

 Random acts of kindness are what the world needs.

 Every single person that you meet needs kindness.
-Your child needs kindness; and your spouse needs kindness; your family members need kindness; the clerk at the bank needs kindness; the debt collector needs kindness, the customer service rep from the company you purchased a product from needs kindness.
+Your child needs kindness; your spouse needs kindness; your family members need kindness; the clerk at the bank needs kindness; the debt collector needs kindness, the customer service rep from the company you purchased a product from needs kindness.
 Every single person that you come in contact with needs kindness.
 Including the person that is looking back at you in the mirror.

 All of us need extended grace for our shortcomings and thoughtfulness when needed.
-You have the power and ability to give kindness to others while also teaching your children about just how important it is to spread kindness to the world around us.
+You have the power and ability to give kindness to others while also teaching your children how important it is to spread kindness to the world around us.